Bonderman Travel Fellowship

 Hometown: Gig Harbor, Washington

-Barnett plans to travel through Southeast Asia, India, Sri Lanka, Mozambique, Peru and Mexico as he follows the global spice trade to see the evolution of the modern food system.
-He wants to gain a deeper understanding of his roles both as a global consumer and a local food activist by experiencing street food and cooking with people of diverse backgrounds.
+Barnett plans to travel through Southeast Asia, India, Sri Lanka, Mozambique, Peru and Mexico, following the global spice trade to see the evolution of the modern food system.
+This journey will hopefully provide a deeper understanding of being both a global consumer and a local food activist by experiencing street food and cooking with people of diverse backgrounds.

 Human Geography; Comparative History of Ideas